 - Carrying and loading equipment and materials

-- Aiding technicians as they complete installation, maintenance and repair of HVAC equipment
+- Aiding technicians as they complete installation, maintenance and repair of HVAC systems

-They may also be responsible for performing basic tests and checks on HVAC systems to look for signs of trouble.
+They are also frequently responsible for completing simple tests and checks on HVAC systems to ensure they are functioning properly.

 How Much Does an HVAC Helper Make?